-Music by ANTONIO VIVALDI (1678-1741) Edited and arranged by PATRICK M. LIEBERGEN
+Music by ANTONIO VIVALDI (1678-1741) Edited and arranged by

-^{}If performed by one S.A.T.B. choir, voices should sing the Choir I part while the keyboard and optional brass play Choir II.
+^{}If performed by one S.S.A.B. choir, voices should sing the Choir I part while the keyboard and optional brass play in lieu of Choir II.

-Also available for S.S.A.B./S.S.A.B. voices, Level Three (20062).
+Also available for S.AT.B./S.A.T.B. voices, Level Five (20061).
 SoundTrax CD available (20063).

-^{}Choir II may be performed by a small group of voices, such as a quartet or an octet, or by unison voices and/or trumpet I only on the soprano part.
+^{}Choir I may be performed by a small group of voices, such as a quartet or an octet, or by unison voices and/or trumpet I only on the soprano I part.

 ^{}This work may also be performed solely by two brass quartets with keyboard.
-SoundPax available (20064) includes score and set of parts for two brass quartets (2 B-flat Trumpets and 2 Trombones in each quartet) and keyboard.
+SoundPax available (20064) - includes score and set of parts for two brass quartets (2 B-flat Trumpets and 2 Trombones in each quartet) and keyboard.